arviz-devs/arviz/doc/schema/schema.md

 * `max_energy_error`

 ### `log_likelihood`
 Pointwise log likelihood data.
-The log likelihood of the model log(p(y|theta)) should be proportional to the sum of the exponentials of all the terms stored in this group.
 Samples should match with `posterior` ones and its variables should match `observed_data` variables.
 The `observed_data` counterpart variable may have a different name.
 Moreover, some cases such as a multivariate normal may require some dimensions or coordinates to be different.